amendozaaguiar/filament-route-statistics/README.md

 }
 ```

 That's it!
-Now you can see the log resource on left sidebar.
+Now you can see the log page on left sidebar.

-### Resource appareance